panagiotis-langaris/Importance-Evaluation-of-the-Embedding-Initialization-for-Information-Extraction/README.md

-# Title of thesis
-Importance Evaluation of the Embedding’s Initialization for Information Extraction
+# Importance Evaluation of the Embedding’s Initialization for Information Extraction

 # Context
 Information Extraction (IE) is an important task of Natural Language Processing.
 End-to-end